VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

 ## Current Status

-**Phase:** Project Initialization
+**Phase:** Project Initialization - Database Setup Complete
 **Last Updated:** November 2025

-The project is in the initial planning and setup phase.
-The PRD, architecture diagram, and detailed task lists have been created, but no code has been implemented yet.
+The project has completed PR #1 (Project Initialization), PR #2 (Docker Configuration), and PR #3 (Database Schema and Migrations).
+The database models, migrations, and utilities are fully implemented and ready for testing.

 ## Current Work Focus